BShraman/GenAIRAG-Airflow/README.md

 This project showcases the integration of Apache Airflow and Generative AI (Gen AI) workflows, offering a seamless orchestration solution coupled with an interactive Gradio application for user engagement.
 It includes custom Docker images, well-structured Airflow DAGs, and a responsive Gradio interface.
-By leveraging Apache Airflow for workflow orchestration and the OpenAI API for embedding and charting functionalities, the project demonstrates a powerful and modular framework for building and managing Gen AI-driven pipelines.
+By leveraging Apache Airflow for workflow orchestration and the OpenAI API for embedding and chat functionalities, the project demonstrates a powerful and modular framework for building and managing Gen AI-driven pipelines.

 ## Project Structure